jrandj/aws-security-specialty/README.md

 1. You are designing an e-commerce application which will run on a number of EC2 instances behind an Application Load Balancer, storing product and customer data in DynamoDB and product images in S3.
 In your previous role at another company, your systems were frequently targeted by SQL injection and cross-site scripting attacks.
 Which of the following can be used to protect against this type of attack?
     * AWS WAF.

 1. You are helping an IT organization meet some security audit requirements imposed on them by a prospective customer.
 The customer wants to ensure their vendors uphold the same security practices as they do before they can become authorized vendors.
 The organization's assets consist of around 50 EC2 instances all within a single private VPC.
 The VPC is only accessible via an OpenVPN connection to an OpenVPN server hosted on an EC2 instance in the VPC.
-The customer's audit requirements disallow any direct exposure to the public internet.
+The customer's audit requirements disallow any direct exposure to the public Internet.
 Additionally, prospective vendors must demonstrate that they have a proactive method in place to ensure OS-level vulnerabilities are remediated as soon as possible.
 Which of the following AWS services will fulfill this requirement?
     * Employ Amazon Inspector to periodically assess applications for vulnerabilities or deviations from best practices.
 AWS Inspector will proactively monitor instances using a database of known vulnerabilities and suggest patches.

 1. You are troubleshooting a CloudFront setup for a client.
 The client has an Apache web server that is configured for both HTTP and HTTPS.
 It has a valid TLS certificate acquired from LetsEncrypt.org.
 They have also configured the Apache server to redirect HTTP to HTTPS to ensure a safe connection.
 In front of that web server, they have created a CloudFront distribution with the web server as the origin.
 The distribution is set for GET and HEAD HTTP methods using an Origin Protocol Policy of HTTP only.
 When a web browser tries to connect to the CloudFront URL, the browser just spins and never reaches the web server.
 However, when a web browser points to the web server itself, we get the page properly.
 Which of the following if done by themselves would most likely fix the problem?